arkadiko-dao/arkadiko/docs/grant-lst.md

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**

 Development of this project will take hundreds of hours (thousands for a mainnet-ready version).
-We are seeking a grant amount of 100,000 STX which would cover approximately 80% of our time & expenses made in the next 6 months.
+We are seeking a grant amount of 100,000 STX which would cover a significant amount of our time & expenses made in the next 6 months.

 | ID  | User Story     | Days         | Cost         |